yaochenzhu/awesome-books-for-causality/README.md

 - Many thanks to [Prof. Yongfeng Zhang](yongfeng.me) for his non-withholdingly sharing of his knowledge in causality.
 - Thank my teammate [Xubin Ren](https://github.com/Re-bin), [Jing Yi](https://github.com/jing-1), [Jiayi](https://github.com/JennyXieJiayi) Xie for their discussions.

-**Deeply appreciate it if you have more resources to add to the list.**
+**Deeply appreciate it if you have more resources to add to the list.
+If you'd like to contribute, fork the repo and start a pull request.**